-The RCC is received by the main console.
-After the remote sensor is powered up, the sensor will transmit weather data for 30 seconds, and then the sensor will begin radio controlled clock (RCC) reception and the RCC search icon $\widehat{\mathbf{N}}$ will turn on.
+The RCC is received by the wireless transmitter, and passed to the console.
+After the remote sensor is powered up, the sensor will transmit weather data for 30 seconds, and then the sensor will begin radio controlled clock (RCC) reception.
+The sensor search icon will remain on:

 During the RCC time reception period (maximum 10 minutes), no weather data will be transmitted to avoid interference.

-If the signal reception is not successful within 1 minute, the signal search will be cancelled, the outdoor temperature and humidity will update as normal, the RCC icon will turn off, and the RCC search will automatically resume every two hours until the signal is successfully captured.
+If the signal reception is not successful (normally during the day due to solar interference), the sensor search will be cancelled, the outdoor temperature and humidity will update as normal, and the RCC search will automatically resume every two hours until the signal is successfully captured.
 The regular RF link will resume once RCC reception routine is finished.
 In some locations, RCC reception may take a couple of days to receive the signal.
 The temperature and humidity data will continue to transmit during this period.

-Once the radio controlled time is received the WWVB icon will be present above the time (reference Figure 2).
+Once the radio controlled time is RCC reception icon will turn on (reference Figure 5).